demisto/content/Packs/Phishing/README.md

 ##### Additional Information

-_In order for the playbook to identify and create phishing campaign incidents, please configure the Demisto Lock integration and, in addition to this pack, also install the **Phishing Campaign** content pack._
+_In order for the playbook to identify and create phishing campaign incidents, configure the Demisto Lock integration and, in addition to this pack, also install the **Phishing Campaign** content pack._

 _If you need to respond to phishing alerts ingested from email gateway integrations, see our documentation for the [Phishing Alerts](https://xsoar.pan.dev/docs/reference/packs/Phishing-Alerts) content pack.
 (This content pack requires the Phishing content pack)._